-The technology used in the SpaceLabs 90217, to measure blood pressure, has passed in two clinical validation studies, between general and young populations, according to recognised standard protocols, as published in peer-reviewed publications.
+The technology used in the Spacelabs 90217, to measure blood pressure, has passed in clinical validation studies, between general and young populations, according to recognised standard protocols, as published in peer-reviewed publications.

 |BIHS (UK and IRL)||ABPM||Published evidence|

 |Stride BP||ABPM||Published evidence|

 Baumgart P, Kamp J. Accuracy of the SpaceLabs Medical 90217 ambulatory blood pressure monitor.
 Blood Press Monit.
 1998 Oct;3(5):303-307.
 PMID: 10212370.

 SP10:1992 - Pass General population (Note: Standing, sitting and supine positions)

 Redwine KM, James LP, O’Riordan MA, Sullivan JE, Blumer JL; for the Network of Pediatric Pharmacology Research Units.
 Accuracy of the Spacelabs 90217 ambulatory blood pressure monitor in a pediatric population.
 Blood Press Monit.
 2015 Oct;20(5):295-8. doi: 10.1097/MBP.0000000000000132.
 PMID: 26529437.